Saklain-Tonmoy/Beego_Assignment/README.md

 ## Features

-- we can search Cats images
+- You can search Cats images
-- We can search Cats images by its Breed
+- You can search Cats images by its Breed
-- We can search Cats images by its Category such as Boxes,hats,sunglasses etc
+- You can search Cats images by its Category such as Boxes,hats,sunglasses etc
-- We can search Cats images by Image type such Jpg,Png,gif
+- You can search Cats images by Image type such Jpg,Png,gif
-- We can change the number of images per page.
+- You can change the number of images per page.
 By defult it shows 9 images

+## Languages used
+- Golang

+## Framework used
+- Beego

 ## How I completed this project